athuroe/gettingdata/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-##How it works
+##What it does
 run_analysis.R does the following:
-* Reads in the acceleromter raw data (distributed in test and train data)
+* Reads in the acceleromter raw data (currently divided into two files "X_train.txt" and "X_test.txt")
-* Reads in other variables (subject, activity)
+* Reads in other variables (subject, activity and measurement names)
-* Merges test and train data into one dataframe
+* Merges the test and train data into one dataframe
-* Extracts only the measurments that are mean and standard deviations
+* Extracts the measurments that are mean and standard deviations
-* Adds and cleans up descriptive variable names
+* Adds and cleans up variable names to make sure they are descriptive and compatible with R commands
 * Creates a new dataframe with the average of each remaining variable for each activity and each subject